 Thinking of going for cloth diapers for your baby?
 Let's have quick look at the pros and cons of cloth diapers when compared to disposable ones.

-They are better for the environment.
 A baby, before it gets toilet trained, may use up to 6,000-10,000 disposable diapers.
 And each diaper takes up to 500 years to decompose.
 A study by the Down to Earth magazine showed that each baby in single use diapers puts two tonnes of solid waste into our environment (based on two years in diapers).
 These numbers by themselves are enough reason to stop using disposable diapers.

 And it is not all.
 While all diaper brands instruct users to flush away the organic waste before disposing the used diaper, most of us don't bother.
 When these soiled diapers end up in landfills, where there is limited access to oxygen, the organic matter begin to emit toxic gases such as methane, which leads to global warming.
 Disposable diapers, therefore, have serious, long lasting impact on the environment.